lorforlinux/docs.beagleboard.io/boards/beagley/ai/demos/arducam-imx219-v3link-dual-camera-kit.rst

 Either CSI header may be connected but make sure you use the corresponding CSI port DTS when enabling your "camera".

-TODO - ADD CSI 0/1 Header Location photo.
+.. todo:: ADD CSI 0/1 Header Location photo.

 Verify that the HAT is connected
 ************************************